Optimal investment-consumption problem: post-retirement with minimum guarantee: Simulation Results

 \section{\textbf{Simulation Results }}

-For comparison purposes, we consider the same market parameters as in \cite{kn:Ger1} and \cite{kn:G}.
-So, we consider the interest rate $r=0.03$ and the expected return and the volatility of the risky asset $\mu=0.08$ and $\sigma=0.15$, respectively, which implies a Sharpe ratio equal to $\beta=0.33$.
-Furthermore, we consider a retiree with age 60 and with the initial wealth $x_0=100$ and set the decumulation period equal to $T=15$ years.
-The maximum consumption rate is set to be $C_1=6.5155$, which is assumed to be equal to the payments of a lifetime annuity purchasable by a retiree at age 60 with the wealth $x_0=100$, regarding the mortality rate given in this section.
+For comparison purposes, we assume the same market parameters as in \cite{kn:Ger1} and \cite{kn:G}.
+So, we assume the interest rate to be $r=0.03$ and the expected return and the volatility of the risky asset $\mu=0.08$ and $\sigma=0.15$, respectively, which implies a Sharpe ratio equal to $\beta=0.33$.
+Furthermore, we consider a retiree with age $a_0=60$ and initial wealth $x_0=100$.
+In addition, the length of the decumulation phase is assumed to be equal to $T=15$ years, which means that $a_1=75$.
+The maximum consumption rate is set to be $C_1=6.5155$, which equals the payments of a lifetime annuity purchasable at the retirement time, in view of the mortality rate given in this section.

-We consider four different rates for the minimum consumption, $C_2=C_1$, $C_2=\frac{3}{4}C_1$, $C_2=\frac{2}{3}C_1$ and $C_2=\frac{1}{2}C_1$, which correspond to different minimum cost of living of a retiree.
-Moreover, we consider the target level $F=1.75C_1 a_{75}$ and the safety level $S=0.5 C_1a_{75}$ for the wealth process, which in the literature correspond to the medium level of risk aversion, see \cite{kn:Ger1} and \cite{kn:G}.
-Actually, in this level, the final annuity that the retiree will get is at most 1.75 times $C_1$ and at least half of $C_1$.
+We consider four scenarios for the minimum admissible consumption rate, $C_2=C_1$, $C_2=\frac{3}{4}C_1$, $C_2=\frac{2}{3}C_1$ and $C_2=\frac{1}{2}C_1$.
+Moreover, the target level $F=1.75C_1 a_{75}$ and the safety level $S=0.5 C_1a_{75}$ are considered for the wealth process, which in the literature correspond to the medium level of risk aversion; see \cite{kn:Ger1} and \cite{kn:G}.
+This means that in our setting, the final annuity that the retiree will receive is at most 1.75 and at least 0.5 times $C_1$.
+It is clear that the higher the risk aversion, the higher the target $F$, and the lower the safety level $S$.

+We should note that our main concern in this work is comparing the different scenarios of the admissible ranges of consumption.
+So, here the levels $F$ and $S$ are fixed.
+However, our simulation results corresponding to the other levels of risk aversion, which have not been reported here, demonstrate results similar to the ones obtained for the medium level of risk aversion.